teachamantofish/cv/rst/index.rst

               <h3 class="accordionheading">What are your weaknesses?</h3>

 * **Marketing docs**: I've written many whitepapers, but it's a slow slog relative to domain experts.
 I'm more effective as a reviewer and technical liaison between engineering and marketing teams.
-* **Coding from scratch**: I'm not an engineer or web developer, but hey, I only need to push strings around. . .
+* **Coding from scratch**: I'm neither an engineer nor a web developer: but hey, I only need to push strings around. . .
 * **Graphic art**: I'm an expert at screenshots, workflow and network diagrams, quick keys, and so on.
 I'm not a graphic artist and don't use Illustrator, Photoshop, or other raw vector/raster image editing programs.
 If I need icons, for example, I grab an open source library.
 * **Politics**: I'm marginal at sugar-coating bullshit.
 I speak my mind.
 * Be clear about your expectations, and I'll be honest about my capabilities.
 There's no point in accepting a position in which I cannot excel.